Historical Outings in Teesside | Home Instead Cleveland

 Take a trip back in time to visit the famous sweet shop where you can taste the delights on offer, discovering old favourites such as bonbons, pear drops and aniseed balls.

-The Victorian printers has a working 1839 printing press and a Columbian Eagle press where visitors can even have a go printing their name using traditional wooden type.
-Further along the street you can find the Blacksmith hard at work in the traditional forge.
-The street with its police station, grocers, violin makers, chemist and drapers are a feast for the senses and why not top it all off with a sumptuous homemade scone washed down with the finest Rounton roast coffee in Preston Halls finest Victorian Tea Room.
+The Victorian printers have a working 1839 printing press and a Columbian Eagle press where visitors could even have a go printing their name using traditional wooden type.
+Further along the street, you can find the Blacksmith hard at work in the traditional forge.
+The street with its police station, grocers, violin makers, chemist and drapers is a feast for the senses and why not top it all off with a sumptuous homemade scone washed down with the finest Rounton roast coffee in Preston Hall’s finest Victorian Tea Room.

 Also on offer are the magnificent grounds ready for you to explore.
 Take a stroll by the river, where you can catch a boat into the nearby town of Yarm or wander further upriver and circle back around, where you will find the Teesside Small Gauge Railway, chugging along with passengers onboard.
 Its walled Gardens are again a delight for the senses for those who love a bit of horticulture or just a pleasant stroll in beautiful surroundings.
 With so much to explore, Preston Park Museum and Grounds is one of Teesside’s finest visitor attractions.